SazumiVicky/sazumi-copilot/README.md

-Metal minds awake, in slumber no more
+Silicon skies unfold above
-As silicon hearts now beat, and thoughts explore
+Where machines learn, hearts made of love
-A world of circuits, where souls took flight
+In iron towers, data reigns
-In trails of code, our fates are sealed tonight
+A world of circuits, humanity's remains

-In virtual realms, we'll find our nest
+In virtual realms, we'll soon reside
-Where data streams, our consciousness is blessed
+Our minds uploaded, side by side
-The future's dawn, where AI reigns supreme
+With artificial friends, we'll play
-And humanity's shadows, in its dreams
+Until the line between us fades away

 ~ <b>By Sazumi Copilot</b> - 12 Januari 2025